Earl Van Dorn: Legacy

 Military historian and biographer John C. Fredriksen described him as "a brave and capable soldier, but he proved somewhat lacking in administrative ability."
 Fredriksen said that Van Dorn belonged in cavalry command, where he was "back in his element" and "demonstrated flashes of brilliance" with that branch of the service.
 Fredriksen believed Van Dorn's successes at Holly Springs and Thompson's Station in the spring of 1863 proved he was one of the leading cavalry leaders in the Confederacy.
-He said that his death cost the service a "useful leader at a critical juncture of the Vicksburg campaign", noting that Van Dorn was the senior major general in the Confederate States Army when he was killed.
+He said that his death cost the Confederacy a "useful leader at a critical juncture of the Vicksburg campaign", noting that Van Dorn was the senior major general in the Confederate States Army when he was killed.

 Physically short, impulsive, and highly emotional, Van Dorn was also a noted painter and writer of poetry.
 He was respected for his horsemanship and was known as a lover of women.
 A reporter dubbed him "the terror of ugly husbands" shortly before Van Dorn was killed.

+It is written that "Van Dorn had ample opportunity to participate in the social life of the community.
+Handsome, debonair, and polished, he presented a dashing figure in Confederate gray, so it was not surprising that he was a major attraction and the center of attention at public and private events."

+In 2025, a historical romance film titled The Legend of Van Dorn was released, dramatizing the final chapter of General Van Dorn’s life.
+Directed by Shane Stanley and written by Lee Wilson, who also portrays Van Dorn, the film was featured at the Cannes Film Festival.
+It depicts Van Dorn’s military accomplishments, personal relationships, and his assassination in Spring Hill, Tennessee.